Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 1. A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.

 # [VSTS or TFS repo](#tab/vsts/yaml)

-4. Commit your change to the master branch.

 5. Navigate to the **Build and Release** hub.